triton-inference-server/client/src/c++/perf_analyzer/genai-perf/docs/files.md

 ## Overview

-This document serves as a guide to understanding the structure and contents of the generated files by GenAi-Perf.
-The files are organized as follows.
+This document serves as a guide to understanding the structure and contents of the files generated  by GenAi-Perf.

 ## Directory Structure

+After running GenAi-Perf, your file tree should contain the following:

 ```
 genai-perf/
 ├── artifacts/
 │   ├── data/
 │   └── images/
-└── docs/
 ```

 ## File Types